ji-chartsiri/AICO/README.md

 ## Running the Demonstration

-The Demo.ipynb notebook includes an end-to-end demonstration of the AICO test with simulated regression data.
+The Demo.ipynb notebook includes an end-to-end demonstration of the AICO test with simulated regression data, simulated classification data, and empirical data.